Dewalian/VOID/README.md

 ![image](https://github.com/user-attachments/assets/88d54245-77f3-4f15-8309-663876bd1d8c)

-Get to the next level by kill a specific amount of enemy, where it increases with each level (enemyKillQuota) On level up, InreaseDifficulty function is called, where the enemy spawn rate is shorter and enemy speed is faster.
+Get to the next level by kill a specific amount of enemy, indicated by the number on the middle where it increases with each level (enemyKillQuota).
+On level up, InreaseDifficulty function is called, where the enemy spawn rate is shorter and enemy speed is faster.
 But, your tank also gain a buff, where its shoot CD is reduced, movement speed is faster, and HP is increased.